-Maxim’s ‘Helpful Hottie’ Caitlin O’Connor Slays In A Cut Out Blue Bikini
+‘Maxim’s’ ‘Helpful Hottie’ Caitlin O’Connor Slays In A Cut-Out Blue Bikini

 “There is also a downside like becoming addicted to social media platforms and addicted to the instant gratification and validation from your posts.
 You have to strike a good balance and share exactly what you want to and realize that being popular on social media is not a make-or-break for your life.”

-However, at the moment, Cailtin is certainly popular on social media, and it’s easy to see why.
+However, at the moment, Caitlin is certainly popular on social media, and it’s easy to see why.
 In a picture posted yesterday, the model flaunts her washboard abs while rocking a white caged bikini on a bench.
 She accessorized the look with tortoiseshell sunglasses, a low messy bun, gold strappy heels, and a classic California tan.

-This was the second bikini photo of the week, as Caitlin had posted several of a cut out electric blue bikini the day before.
+This was the second bikini photo of the week, as Caitlin had posted several of a cut-out electric blue bikini the day before.

 Caitlin seemed to be sporting dark red hair in her most recent update, where she models a bunch of different looks from Revolve.
 In the first picture, she rocks a plunging light blue cocktail halter dress.
 The dress sports a slit to add to the sultriness, and the model accessorized with statement earrings.

 In the second look, Caitlin models a white bikini with a red border in front of a vintage Chevy.
-The third look is a lacy mini slip dress, which Cailtin posed for on a balcony with a beachy updo and gold hoop earrings.
-Last was a low cut purple beaded slip dress, which Caitlin modeled on the boardwalk.
+The third look is a lacy mini slip dress, which Caitlin posed for on a balcony with a beachy updo and gold hoop earrings.
+Last was a low-cut purple beaded slip dress, which Caitlin modeled on the boardwalk.